4lc0n/4lc0n/README.md

--  Hi, I’m @4lc0n
+Hello i'm Jürgen!

--  I’m interested in microcontrollers, some random general programming stuff, linux
--  I’m a student in the fields of electronics
+I’m interested in microcontrollers, some random general programming stuff, linux, etc. Also i’m a student in the fields of electronics and enjoy getting lost in side projects all the time.

 <!---